ivanciv/Reeco/README.md

 ✅ Done!
 You’ve now:
 Installed Playwright with TypeScript
 Created and run your own test
 Viewed results in a visual report

+Please find Manual and Automated Test Plan documents in the test_plan folder